Speculum Style Sheet (Rev. October 2014)

 7. Capitalization: “Middle Ages” is capitalized, but “medieval” is not.
 “Church” is generally lowercased, unless it is part of the official name of a denomination or building, or unless it refers to the universal Church, led by Christ.
 “Bible” is capitalized, but “biblical” is not.
 Lowercase devotional genres and other religious works, so “book of hours” and “hours” (but: “the Wharncliffe Hours”).
 Lowercase liturgical hours such as matins and vespers.
 Capitals are fine for “Divine Office,” “Office,” “Office of the Dead” and for the names of specific hours, such as “Hours of the Cross,” and prayers, such as “the Lord’s Prayer.”
 For feasts, use the lowercase form except when the formal name of the feast is being given: “Becket’s translation feast” but “the Feast of the Translation of Thomas Becket” (or just “the Translation of Thomas Becket”).
 Consult Merriam-Webster’s Collegiate Dictionary, 11th ed.
 (Springfield, MA, 2003), when in doubt.

 If an accepted article includes illustrations, the author will be responsible for supplying high-quality TIFF files and permissions to reproduce them in print and online.
 Specifications are 300 ppi color or grayscale TIFFS for images, 600 ppi for line art (drawings, graphs, maps, etc.).
 Please supply TIFF images, not JPGs or any other format.
 Please do not send images embedded into PDF, MSWord, or any other files.
 Each illustration should be submitted in its own file without a caption; a list of captions should be submitted separately.
 Images should be submitted at the largest dimensions available for the ppi specified.
-Please supply multiple images on (nonreturnable) disk or via other memory media (including USB sticks).
+Images should be uploaded with the final version of an accepted article via Editorial Manager.
 Please do not use “zip” or other compression tools.
 Color images will be converted into greyscale for print but processed in color for online publication.